haneylab/Welcome/README.md

 ## Spreadsheets

-We have various editable spreadsheets to list incoming lab meetings, items to order, allocate chores, etc. All the relant links are available [here](https://owncloud.westgrid.ca/index.php/apps/documents/#11630206). *Note that these are sensitive data, so you need your WestGrid/Owncloud (see [above]()) credentials to access this page*.
+We have various editable spreadsheets to list incoming lab meetings, items to order, allocate chores, etc. All the relevant links are available [here](https://owncloud.westgrid.ca/index.php/apps/documents/#11630206). *Note that these are sensitive data, so you need your WestGrid/Owncloud (see [above](#westgrid--owncloud)) credentials to access this page*.

 ## Michael Smith Laboratories (MSL) onboarding